Ultra-Satisfying Homemade Chicken Noodle Soup

-This easy homemade chicken noodle soup recipe is healthy, satisfying, and tastes incredible.
-It’s faster to make than the traditional version, too!
-By swapping whole chicken with chicken thighs, you can make this soup from scratch in under 40 minutes!
+My favorite (and I think the best) chicken noodle soup recipe!
+No food blog would be complete without chicken noodle soup.
+Our version is healthy, satisfying, and tastes incredible.
+Bonus, you can make this soup from scratch in under 40 minutes!
 Jump to the Homemade Chicken Noodle Soup Recipe or read on to see our tips for making it.

 Every time I start to think about this soup, I want to make it.
 Classic chicken noodle soup is pure comfort food.
 Thankfully, our recipe is so easy, you can even make it tonight!